JornPrengerFormeel/Style_CurlyBrackets/README.md

 # the-bilderbeek-style
-This is the awesome way of writing with curley brackets as spacing.
+This is the awesome way of writing with curly brackets as spacing.

 * like this: